 In 1997 Ju also became the first person in the UK to present her PhD (in Communication and Image Studies) as a hypertext [website].
 Her ground-breaking 'thesis' demonstrated what an accessible and engaging textbook could look like if it was presented as a website, combining still images, text and video with multiple reading paths, and foreseeing the development of the ebook.
 Ju's specialist subject was girl culture and girl power, as manifested in the girls' school stories that the majority of British girls enjoyed reading in the twentieth century - long after the critics had declared the books dead.
 (The most recent St Trinian's film proves, of course, how much we still love to parody the genre today, and the fond place that it takes in our collective affections.)

-In the 21st century Ju became best-known as an artist, working mainly with digital lens-based media but also with performance, text and sound.
+In the 21st century Ju became best-known as an artist, working mainly with digital lens-based media but also with performance, text and sound (see below for more details).
 Despite failing her Art A Level, Ju's work has been presented/commissioned/exhibited in the US, Canada, Australia, India, Finland, Austria and Switzerland as well as the UK, with funders including the Arts Council England and the cities of Graz, Zurich, Leicester and Bradford.
 (Click here to read a full list of exhibitions, commissions etc.) Ju situates her artistic practice within the theories and traditions of the international Disability Arts movement.
-Ju has no gallery or agency representation, but along with her puppy Jazz - currently being trained as an assistance dog with the help of Dog Aid - is an Ugly model.
+Ju has no gallery or agency representation, but along with her assistance Jazz - currently being trained as an assistance dog with the help of Dog Aid - was an Ugly model.
 Ju also runs a small-press publishing company, Bettany Press, and works as a consultant.

 Despite these achievements the 21st century did not start auspiciously for Ju, when she became seriously ill after attending a journalists' conference on the west coast of Ireland and later failed to make a full recovery.
 Ju's GP continues to believe that her drink was spiked with a drug such as Ketamine, after the promised wheelchair access and personal support she by then needed to be independent failed to materialise.
 After the conference organizers, the National Union of Journalists (NUJ), refused to apologise for these failings, Ju successfully took them to a Tribunal where they were found guilty of four counts of discrimination, two of them major, and of personal injury.
 Ju was the first person to win a case under the clauses of the Disability Discrimination Act (DDA) as they relate to trade unions, and this was despite having to represent herself with the support of volunteers because legal aid is not available for DDA cases.

 The NUJ continues to refuse to apologise to Ju, and she has now almost entirely ceased to work as a journalist.
-This is despite the fact that she had been active in NUJ equality politics since 1985, when she campaigned successfully against transphobic reporting.
+This is despite the fact that she had been active in NUJ equality politics since 1985, when she became prominent for challenging transphobic reporting.
 In her time as Chair of the NUJ's Equality Council, Ju helped to transform media reporting of HIV, as well as founding the NUJ Disabled Members' Council.

 Following her Tribunal case, Ju was invited to co-chair TUDA, the Trade Union Disability Alliance, with the late Caroline Gooding - then head of legal affairs at the Disabiltiy Rights Commission.
 TUDA has an open membership of disabled workers from across all of the main trade unions in the UK.
 Ju co-chaired TUDA for a number of years, helping to develop the Trade Union Charter for Disability Equality which enables unions to make a positive commitment to implementing equality legislation and promoting equality.
 (The NUJ continues to refuse to sign it.)
 In 2010 Ju retired from trade union politics after a total of 25 years in the movement - but without the thank you and lifetime Membership of Honour that would normally have been given to an NUJ member with her proud record.